rramosp/vertexai-customtrainingjob/README.md

 # Training jobs on Vertex AI

+## Files

+- `Dockerfile`: container definition
+- `finetune-gemma.py`: the training script that gets installed within the container
+- `sendjob.py`: the script that creates and sends the training job to GCP

-## Prepare conatiner
+## Prepare stuff

 Set default credentials:

-      gcloud auth application-default login | Google Cloud SDK
+      gcloud auth application-default login

+Make sure you have:

+- a service account (see `sendjob.py`)
+- IAM role as **Service Account User**

 Create first an artifact repository in your project [here](https://cloud.google.com/artifact-registry/docs/docker/store-docker-container-images#before-you-begin).
-For instance,  a repository named `deeplearning` under GCP Console $\to$ Artifact Registry (_you might look for in on the search bar_) $\to$ Create Repository.
+For instance,  a repository named `deeplearning` under GCP Console $\to$ Artifact Registry (_you might look for it on the search bar_) $\to$ Create Repository.

 Following https://cloud.google.com/vertex-ai/docs/training/create-custom-container

-### build container
+## build container

         export PROJECT_ID=$(gcloud config list project --format "value(core.project)") export REPO_NAME=deeplearning